 Something we didn’t answer here?
-Shoot an email to a winter-loving Northerner at email@example.com.
+Shoot us an email at email@example.com.

 Where does Askov Finlayson ship?

 We currently ship everywhere in the US, including Alaska and Hawaii, as well as Canada.
 Want to be part of the North?
 Tweet us (@askovfinlayson) or send us an email at firstname.lastname@example.org and let us know what country you’d like us to have on our radar.

 We offer free UPS Ground on all orders shipping to the contiguous US.
 For those of you who can’t wait to get out and explore winter, we have some faster options.
 Enter your address at checkout to see pricing options.

 When Askov Finlayson evaluates existing and new suppliers, our priority is that all suppliers adhere to our Supplier Code of Conduct for labor practices.
 In our industry, fairness and safety in labor is the most pressing issue, and it is vital that we choose suppliers that are best-in-class.
 Our Supplier Code of Conduct bans all forms of non-voluntary labor, including child, indentured, prison, as well as discrimination, harassment, or abuse of any kind.
 We also mandate that suppliers provide a healthy and safe workplace, and pay a competitive wage with working hours that comply with local and national laws.

 We also evaluate our suppliers’ environmental impact because it is important to us and to the planet.
 We ask prospective suppliers – as well as existing suppliers on an annual basis – about their use of business practices that represent environmental stewardship.
 Our review includes best practices in apparel for sustainability management, waste minimization, water efficiency, wastewater treatment, energy efficiency, and chemical safety.
 We consider these results in all supplier decisions.